Life As an Electrical Power-Line Installer or Repairer

 - Utility Technician

-- Cable Installer Repairer
+- Electric Installer

 The states with the most job growth for Electrical Power-Line Installer or Repairer are Nevada, South Carolina, and Colorado.
 Watch out if you plan on working in Maine, Montana, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for an Electrical Power-Line Installer or Repairer
+Electrical Power-Line Installer or Repairer Salary

 The typical yearly salary for Electrical Power-Line Installers and Repairers is somewhere between $38,200 and $101,560.